danielsGitStuff/mel/README.md

   - its lacks a lot of Documentation
   - many things do not work on a sufficient amount of Android versions
   - it is slow!
+  - one cannot emphasize enough how slow it is!
 - databasing is different
+  - your API is similar to that of jdbc but different, so can manufacture an abstraction layer if you want your stuff to run with both
+  - you only got a 4 data types: Long, Double, String, byte[]
+  - you can insert big things into a column but then cannot read it because "Row too big to fit into CursorWindow" (WTF??)
 - file modification data is limited to seconds not milliseconds
 - different devices come with different command line tools though on the same Android version
 - your background service might get killed at any time